With over 20 years of marketing individuals and business, there are a number of areas I have specialised in including law firm marketing since 2008.

 What next for Marketing Law firms?

-Before 2007 digital communications was still in the midst of a dramatic increase and many sectors were struggling to adapt to the changes.
+Before 2007 digital communications were still in the midst of a dramatic increase and many sectors were struggling to adapt to the changes.
 The internet has empowered clients in the legal sector just as it has in every other.
 Whether that client is an individual consumer, a business owner or a general counsel, they are more likely to ‘shop around’.
 This could imply simply gathering information online or changing their legal services supplier.

 With more competition from alternative business structures, this is causing particular pain for medium and small-sized practices and means law firm marketing should become business as usual.